Definitions of mass in Chemistry

 1u=\frac{0.001}{N_{A}}kg

 where is Nis the Avogadro constant.
-The value 0.001 kgmol-1 is called the molar mass constant and is usually written as 1 gmol-1.
-With the new definition of the Avogadro constant as exactly 6.02214076 x 1023 mol-1, the value of the molar mass constant deviates very slightly from the exact value of 1 gmol-1 and has to be determined through future experiments.
+The value 0.001 kg mol-1 is called the molar mass constant and is usually written as 1 g mol-1.
+With the Avogadro constant now defined as exactly 6.02214076 x 1023 mol-1, the value of the molar mass constant deviates very slightly from the exact value of 1 g mol-1 and will need to be determined through future experiments.

 Molecular mass

 The molecular mass is the mass of a molecule.
-It is defined in unified atomic mass unit, u, and can be converted to the basic SI mass unit, kg.
-Since an atom in a molecule is a specific isotope of an element, different molecules of the same compound may have different molecular mass.
+It is expressed in the unified atomic mass unit, u, and can be converted to the SI base unit of mass, kg.
+Since each atom in a molecule is a specific isotope of an element, different molecules of the same compound may have different molecular masses.
 For example, the molecular mass of nitrogen gas can be

 Molecular mass, u